Sundar321/Geo-Location-Distance-and-Name-Matching-Tool/README.md

 # [Geo Location Distance and Name Matching Tool](https://www.gospatic.com/)
 A Problem statement from Spatic company which aims to Maximize revenue or profit share by leveraging location intelligence, geospatial and hyperlocal analytics, and AI/ML.
+The "Geospatial Clustering and Similarity Analysis for Location Names" project aims to develop a Python program that processes a dataset containing entries with latitude, longitude, and names, and identifies entries that are within 200 meters of each other while having similar names.
+The program will leverage geospatial clustering techniques and string similarity algorithms to achieve this goal.
+This project will be valuable for location-based services, urban planning, and business analysis that require identifying nearby locations with similar names.

 ## Problem statement
 * You are given a dataset which consists of entries with latitude, longitude, and name (link to the dataset file is given below along with some helpful materials).
 Your task is to write a Python program that will identify entries which are within 200 meters of each other and have similar names i.e. strings that are similar, but not necessarily same